Overview

 Wrong chain ID in signatures

-If you seeTAKER_SIGNATURE_MISMATCH or orders being rejected, check that your signing domain’s chainId matches the network you’re targeting.
+If orders come back withInvalid OBv3 order EIP-712 signature, check that your signing domain’s chainId matches the network you’re targeting.
 Testnet is 79479957, mainnet is 4162.

 Wrong token addresses

-USDC has different contract addresses on each network.
-Using a testnet token address on mainnet (or vice versa) will result inBAD_BASE_TOKEN errors.
+USDC has different contract addresses on each network, andbaseToken is a signed field of the order.
+Using a testnet token address on mainnet (or vice versa) means the order you signed is not the order the exchange will accept.

 Testnet API key on mainnet